Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

-In Table~\ref{tab:ucb_params} we present the computations of the JS Divergence for the marginal posterior PDFs of all the parameters of each investigation against our baseline parameter estimation run (Gaussian likelihood with the true noise PSD).
-It is quite evident, that the Hyperbolic distribution agrees really well with the baseline PDFs.
-Finally, similarly to the previous analysis, in the rightmost panel of Fig.~\ref{fig:ucbs_triangle_level} we mark the logarithm of the $n_\mrm{level}$ parameter, which represents the ratio between the true against the wrong PSD model of the noise.
-As before, it is shown that the difference of the $\log_{10}\delta - \log_{10}\alpha$ parameters of the Hyperbolic likelihood tends to map the $\log_{10}n_\mrm{level}^{(\mrm{true})}$ line, as $\alpha \rightarrow \infty$ and $\delta \rightarrow \infty$.
+In Table~\ref{tab:ucbs_level} we present the Jensen Shannon divergence {of the marginal posterior PDFs of all parameters, between the three different likelihood choices with wrong PSD levels and the baseline model of a Gaussian distribution with the correct PSD.
+It is quite evident, that the Hyperbolic distribution agrees really well with the baseline case and corrects the wrong PSD assumption with comparable accuracy as the Whittle likelihood.}

-This result demonstrates the robustness of this likelihood formulation in situations where the noise spectral shape is not entirely known, or has features that are not modeled properly.
+This result demonstrates the robustness of the Hyperbolic likelihood formulation in situations where the noise spectral shape is not entirely known, or when has features that are not modeled properly.
 As already discussed, such is the case of the future LISA data, where the confusion noise of the ensemble signal of all the UCBs in our Galaxy will generate a confusion stochastic foreground.
 Thus, a possible application would be to adopt a heavy-tailed likelihood, such as the one presented here, in order to perform parameter estimation and search under a robust statistical framework.

 As a final note, we should mention that we retrieved very similar results when inverting the noise assumptions for this exercise, i.e. the true noise being lower than the one assumed in the likelihood functions.
-In this case, the posterior spread was overestimated with the $\Lambda_\mrm{g}$ likelihood, and correctly estimated with the rest. \begin{ruledtabular}
+In this case, the posterior spread was overestimated with the $\Lambda_\mrm{\cal N}$ likelihood and correctly estimated with the other two choices.